-For information on defining data sources that work with DB2 for OS/390 or iSeries, see Connecting to other data sources.
-To see a list of DB2 versions that ColdFusion supports, go to www.adobe.com/go/learn_cfu_cfsysreqs_en.
+For information on defining data sources that work with DB2 for OS/390 or iSeries, see "Connecting to other data sources" on page 89.
+To see a list of DB2 versions that ColdFusion supports, go to www.adobe.com/go/learn\cfu\cfsysreqs\en.

-DB2 Universal Database (UDB) refers to all versions of DB2 running on Windows, UNIX, and Linux/s390 platforms.
+Note: DB2 Universal Database (UDB) refers to all versions of DB2 running on Windows, UNIX, and Linux/s390 platforms.